rapid7/recog/README.md

 The first line should always consist of the XML version declaration.
 The first element should always be a `fingerpints` block with a `matches` attribute indicating what this fingerprint file is supposed to match.
 The `matches` attribute is normally in the form of `protocol.field`.

 Inside of the `fingerprints` element there should be one or more `fingerprint` elements.
-Every fingerprint should contain a `pattern` attribute, which contains the regular expression to be used against the match key.
+Every `fingerprint` must contain a `pattern` attribute, which contains the regular expression to be used against the match key.

 Inside of the fingerprint, a `description` element should contain a human-readable string describing this fingerprint.